Investment in Building Construction

-The investment in non-residential building construction represents the spending value for enterprises and governments, for industrial, commercial and institutional buildings.
+The investment in residential and non-residential building construction represents the spending value of building construction by households, enterprises and governments for buildings, excluding the value of land.

-The investment data for non-residential building construction gives a detailed statistical image of this activity in Canada, in the provinces and territories, and for the census metropolitan areas (CMA).
-The non-residential building construction excludes expenditure on residential construction and engineering work (bridges, roads, electrical dams, etc.).
+The investment data for residential and non-residential building construction gives a detailed statistical image of this activity across Canada, including the provinces and territories, and census metropolitan areas (CMA).
+Non-residential building construction excludes expenditure on engineering work (bridges, roads, hydroelectric power plants, etc.).

 The statistics are used by a wide range of economists and analysts from the public and private sectors.